Concessionary fees policy

 Continuous Professional Development

-All members, who are not currently working and are on the concessionary rate are not expected to undertake any CPD activities.
-However the advantages of continuing with professional development to ensure competencies and skills are maintained is highly recommended.
-All SET CPD webinars are free to members.
+All members, who are not working are not expected to undertake CPD activities.
+However, the advantages of continuing with professional development to ensure competencies and skills are maintained is highly recommended.
 Retired members are not expected to undertake CPD.
+Please see the latest CPD policy for more information.

 Membership status

-Being on the concessionary or reduced rate of membership does not affect a member’s status, rights and obligations.
-Please refer to SET policies and procedures for further details.
+Being on the concessionary rate does not affect a member’s status, rights and obligations.
+Please refer to our Terms and Conditions of Membership for further details.
 All benefits of membership will be retained including the use of post nominals as applicable.
+However, members on the concessionary rate will only receive a digital version of InTuition, our quarterly magazine for members.

 How to apply

-Members who wish to move to the concessionary rate or the reduced membership fee should contact our Helpline on 0800 093 9111 or email membership@etfoundation.co.uk.
+Members who wish to move to the concessionary rate should contact our Helpline: